Raniero Panzieri: Biography

 Raniero Panzieri was born in Rome in 1921.
 He lived in Sicily and was active in the ranks of the Italian Socialist Party.
 Whilst taking an active part in struggles for land reform, he began to write.
 In 1953 he became a member of the central committee of the PSI and then in 1957 the co-director of the theoretical review Mondo operaio (Workers World), which he turned into a discussion forum for the left of the party.
 During this period he translated Karl Marx's Capital into Italian.
 At the 1959 congress of the Italian Socialist Party, Panzieri opposed the creation of a governmental accord with Christian Democracy.
 This led to his expulsion from the party.
 He then moved to Turin, where he worked for the Einaudi publishing house.
 He forged links with several groups of militant trade unionists, socialists and dissident communists.
 Influenced by the French group Socialisme ou Barbarie he founded the Quaderni Rossi (Red Notebooks) review, together with Mario Tronti, Romano Alquati and Danilo Montaldi.

 In the industrial revolt of the piazza Statuto in 1962 in Turin, Panzieri saw the emergence of the central role of the factory and the (factory) worker.
 The first editions of the review, which aimed at exploring the real life of the factory and the relationship of the workers to production, had a profound impact in the sphere of workplace struggles, as they departed from the habitual positions of the socialists and communists in this area.
 Mario Tronti would split off in 1963 to form the review Classe Operaia (Italian: Working Class).
 This review was the cradle of operaismo (workerism), a Marxist tendency popular in Italy in the 1960s.
-Panzieri was praised by the magazine as follows: "among the countless leaders of the organised movement only one had consciously chosen the path of his own defeat, because this led towards the working class."
+Panzieri was praised by the magazine as "among the countless leaders of the organised movement only one had consciously chosen the path of his own defeat, because this led towards the working class."
 Panzieri died in Turin, aged 43.